aeonSolutions/AeonLabs-HomeAutomation-Power-Managment-Single-SolarCELL-18650-battery-storage/README.md

 </p>

-A breif view of the original specifications:
+A breif view of specifications:

 - 1x 18650 LiPo battery management system
 - the PCB can be connected in series to form a lenght of solar cell tiles packed together (each with its own single BMS.